 Psychological thriller movies don’t always fit neatly into the “horror” genre, yet they terrify us all the same.
-With all of their twists and turns, here are 12 of the best psychological thrillers that left us waiting with bated breath to see what would happen next.
+With all of their twists and turns, here are the best psychological thrillers that left us waiting with bated breath to see what would happen next.

 1. The Silence of the Lambs